Jury duty: United States

 The US Supreme Court has held, in Butler v.
 Perry, 240 U.S. 328 (1916), that the Thirteenth Amendment, which prohibits "slavery [and] involuntary servitude, except as a punishment for crime," does not prohibit "enforcement of those duties which individuals owe to the state, such as services in the army, militia, on the jury, etc."

-In both the United States and Canada, jurors having conscientious objection to service are generally excused from service.
+In both the United States and Canada, jurors having conscientious objections to service are generally excused from service.
 This chiefly includes religious groups such as the Amish, Conservative Mennonites, and Old Order Mennonites.

-Jury scam in the United States

-Since 2012, some US citizens have been targets of a "jury scam", wherein they are called by persons posing as officers from a court, claiming that the person did not show up for jury duty and that charges will be pressed.
-Potential victims of identity theft or identity fraud, these individuals are then told that the matter can be resolved if personal information is given.
-The U.S. Department of Justice recommends that recipients of these calls contact the court directly to avoid falling victim to this scam.

 Mixed tribunal

 A mixed tribunal is one in which the case is tried collaboratively by a combination of trained judges and lay jurors.
 The judges and the jurors are officially considered equal but have distinct roles.
 The judges and jurors tend, in most cases, to agree with each other, though in a few cases, they take different perspectives.
 Compared to the English model, mixed tribunals are more likely to result in agreement between the judge and the jury.

 In the German Schöffen model, a trained judge and two lay judges collaborate to determine whether a defendant is guilty.
 The jurors are considered part of the court, and work with the judge throughout a trial.
 The jurors are allowed to ask questions of the prosecution and defense during the trial.

 In France, judges and lay jurors similarly work together, but the number of lay people involved is much larger, ranging from 9 to 12 jurors plus a panel of three professional judges.
 French jurors are selected at random and work with the judges only during the final deliberations.

 In a third model of collaborative juries, the court includes jurors with relevant expertise in certain trials.
 For example, in Croatia, juvenile court cases are required to have jurors with experience in juvenile education, such as teachers.

 Russia used a mixed tribunal system until 1993, and then converted to an adversarial model that requires juries to answer specific questions about facts, rather than producing a verdict of guilty or not guilty.

 In the state of Vermont in the United States in certain lower courts the verdict is decided by two elected lay people known as side judges along with the professional judge.